-Having a bad credit rating can have potential consequences on your financial options – it might make it more difficult to obtain a loan or credit card from reputable lenders in the future.
-But having a bad credit rating doesn’t have to be all doom and gloom.
-You can still apply for a credit card with bad credit, and there are still reputable lenders out there that can give you a second chance at being a responsible borrower.
+Having a poor credit score can have potential consequences on your financial options – it might make it more difficult to obtain a loan or credit card in the future.
+But having a poor credit score doesn’t have to be all doom and gloom.
+You can still apply for a credit card, and there are still reputable lenders out there that may consider your application.
 Of course, you have to do your homework first before applying, and provide a lender with good reasons to give you a line of credit.

 The table below displays a snapshot of 4-Star and above low rate credit cards on Canstar’s database, with links to providers’ websites.
-The products and Star Ratings displayed are based on a monthly spend of $2,000.
-Results are sorted by Star Rating (highest to lowest) then alphabetically.
+Before applying for a particular credit card product, check upfront with the provider and read the PDS to get a better idea of your eligibility for the card, and what the applicable rates and fees will be.
+The products displayed are based on a monthly spend of $2,000.
+Results are sorted by Star Rating (highest to lowest) then by proivder name (alphabetically).

-If you just keep on applying for credit cards knowing you have a bad credit rating, you will continue to be rejected by banks and credit institutions.
+If you keep applying for credit cards without doing your homework first and being sure you are eligible, you may continue to be rejected by banks and credit institutions.
 Lending institutions have lending criteria that they have to follow by law – so they can’t give you a credit card unless you meet those criteria.
 Applying for credit cards and being rejected by banks and lenders too often is just one thing that contributes negatively to your credit score, as well as:

 - Making late repayments

 - Not repaying your balance transfer by the end of the promotional interest period